michaelpetersubc/mapinator/workathon/README.md

 ![](images/img2.png)
 6. Insert links to where you found the information on the applicant’s outcomes.
 ![](images/img3.png)
-7. Double-check that the applicant’s outcome is in the correct institution (see above image: you can check on top where it says “An outcome at [institution] will be added).
+7. Double-check that the applicant’s outcome is in the correct institution (see above image: you can check on top where it says “A placement at [institution] will be added).
 Add any notes if necessary, and then click “Update the applicant's outcome.”
 8. The outcome should now be added!
 You should be redirected to the applicant’s main page.
 Something like this:
 ![](images/img4.png)
 9. Add any other outcomes for the applicant.
 For example, if the applicant was also a Postdoctoral Researcher at Harvard University, and an Economist at the European Central Bank, both of them will also need to be added.
 Please add **all post-PhD outcomes** for an applicant (even if they don’t seem to be in the field of economics!), **except** if they are positions within a scientific journal.
 10. Please note that position changes within an institution should be recorded as separate outcomes.

-## Common Problems
+### Common Problems

 * The position type of the applicant is not in the list of positions!
   * In this case, you should select either “Other Academic” (if the position is in a university) or “Other Non-Academic” (if the position is in any other institution type).
 For example: